Why CLP Compliance Matters In Scented Products

 But trust me, it's actually pretty important, especially if you're prone to the occasional sniffle or headache when using scented products.

-But as the evening wore on, a pounding headache set in.
+But as the evening wore on, a headache set in.

 Sarah: "Ugh, my head is killing me!"